james-hu/sf-streaming-sns-bridge/README.md

 * `/health` - returns whether the bridge is `UP` or `DOWN`
 * `/status` - returns the detailed status of each channel-SNS pair
 * `/reload` - instruct the bridge to re-read configurations and then restart all channel-SNS pairs

+## For developers

+* Run for test: refer to "How to run it"
+* Bump up version number: `npm version patch -m "..."`